Celtic Solstice PDF

 This shape collection does not include instructions because it is a mystery.
 There is a separate, free PDF available for each clue.
 (Link from the tab above.)

-My fabric choices and Bonnie’s are good inspiration.
+My fabric choices and Bonnie’s are good inspirations.
 You might find it easier to choose fabric if you see what we are using, so you can feel confident about your choices.

 A Choice of Methods